huntlylee/3D-Otitis-Media/README.md

 Please walk through the tutorial.ipynb to get detailed information on the workflow execution and how the arguments are set up and utilized.

 ## Usage

+The temporal bone CT images should be in the DICOM format (https://en.wikipedia.org/wiki/DICOM), It is ideally placed in a subfolder within the repository folder.

 Run the full workflow script with the following command:

 ```bash